Generating Evidential BEV Maps in Continuous Driving Space: Experiments

 \textbf{Evidence of object point distribution.} Furthermore, we use the average evidence score to better show the relations between the quality of detection and the corresponding object point distributions.
-Inspired by the work from Wang \etal~\cite{Wang2020InferringSU}, we calculate the JIoU in addition to the normal IoU over the detection areas.
+Inspired by the work from Wang \etal~\cite{Wang2020InferringSU}, in addition to the normal IoU over the detection areas, we also leverage the generated uncertainty to calculate the JIoU.
 JIoU is a probability version of IoU that better evaluates the probabilistic features of object detection.
 Slightly different to~\cite{Wang2020InferringSU} that defines JIoU as the IoU between the probability mass covered by the detection and the ground truth bounding boxes, we define it as the IoU between the sum of the evidences in the detected bounding boxes and the sum of all the evidence masses describing this object.
 Then, we calibrate the average evidence score for a single detected bounding box, which is the mean of the drawn confidences of points inside the bounding boxes.
 This JIoU ensures low evidence score when the predicted box is fully filled with strong evidences but does not cover all evidences that describe this object.

 The results in Figure \ref{fig:box_distr} demonstrate that the average evidence score is very well related to the quality of the detection.
 As shown in the last row, worse detection tends to have less evidence inside the predicted bounding boxes.
 Moreover, JIoU reveals the alignment of the prediction and ground truth bounding boxes over the evidence masses.
 Objects without enough clues from the measurements are hard to define a perfect deterministic ground truth, even by manual labeling, so does fairly judge the model's prediction based on this.
 In such cases, both detection and ground truth bounding boxes have low evidence coverage over the GevBEV map.
 This leads to a smaller probabilistic union between these two boxes, hence a higher JIoU is derived.
 Compared to IoU, this is more reasonable as JIoU decouples the imperfectness of the model and the measurement.
 For example, the detected bounding box in the lower-left subfigure has low IoU but relatively high JIoU because there are too few evidences caused by the lankness of the observation points -- measurement imperfectness.
 In contrast, compared to the ground truth, the detection in the lower-right subfigure has enough evidences but has both low JIoU and IoU, indicating that the inferior detection is not due to the measurement but the model's limited performance.